 Over time the hip becomes surrounded by scar tissue and the risk of dislocation becomes low.
 Most patients will achieve the ability to safely walk (with an aid) in a few days.
 For those who have difficulty a stay in a rehabilitation ward may be appropriate.
 Patients who prepare well usually have a faster recovery and can avoid the rehabilitation ward.
 Shorter stays in hospital lead to better results and less risk of complications.

 On discharge a physiotherapist will demonstrate how you should get in and out of your car.

 The recovery time after hip replacement is variable.
 Some patients have very fast recoveries and others take longer.
 Most patients will be able to manage crutches and be discharged home from hospital after a few days.
 Some patients will need longer.
 By 6 weeks most patients are mobilising well and beginning to return towards normal function, some however will still have pain and stiffness at that time.

 Physiotherapy after hip replacement is important.
 Physiotherapy helps with walking and pain relief and is crucially important with regards to hip precautions.

-Most people do well after hip replacement, but certainly not all.
+Most people do well after hip replacement.
 There are a number of risks involved with the surgery, these will be explained in detail should you elect to proceed with a hip replacement.